-This is 1979.
-Secular inflation is running at a rate of 8-9% (and recent numbers have been even higher).
-Since the value of the dollar is shrinking at an 8-9% rate, most investors would like to at least offset that rate as a minimum requirement.
+It is 1979.
+Core inflation is running at a rate of 8%-9%.
+Since the value of the dollar is shrinking at an 8%-9% rate, most investors would like to at least offset that rate as a minimum requirement.